 Arvind Ramesh, B.S.

-Arvind Ramesh grew up in Memphis, TN, and attended Rice University, earning his B.S. degree in Biochemistry and Cell Biology.
+Arvind Rameshgrew up in Memphis, TN, and attended Rice University, earning his B.S. degree in Biochemistry and Cell Biology.
 During his undergraduate years, Arvind performed translational research in a central nervous system (CNS) tumor lab, investigating the molecular, clinical, and genetic aspects of CNS neoplasias.
 Arvind earned a Distinction in Research and Creative Work from Rice University for his senior thesis on the quantification and sequencing of microRNA (miRNA) in the diagnosis and treatment of CNS neoplasias.
 He joined the Makowski lab in June 2023 as a research technician.
 He is currently focused on medical and surgical weight loss interventions in cancer risk, progression, and response to immunotherapy.
+He is completing his MS degree.
 In his free time, Arvind likes to exercise and explore Memphis’ restaurants and nature scenes.
 Arvind hopes to attend medical school and one day become a physician-scientist.